Dr Karen Stow BSc, MSc, MBA, PgCE, FFS

 Karen's achievements include;

-- Technical lead for a multi million pound, multi-agency Forensic Procurement tender resulting in £5 million savings across the 5 East Midlands Police forces as well as project managing a number of other tender exercises including major re-structuring, design and implementation of services, capital purchases and services procurement
+- Technical lead for a multi million pound, multi-agency Forensic Procurement tender resulting in £5 million savings across the 5 East Midlands Police forces as well as project managing a number of other tender exercises including major re-structuring, design and implementation of services, capital and services procurement

 - Devised and implemented strategies providing significant savings and income whilst providing improved forensic performance including expanding in-house services, income generation initiatives and forensic submissions policies